 If you are experiencing any problems with your Comcast internet connection, the suggestions below may provide some assistance with identifying and potentially resolving the issue.
-If you are still experiencing any connection issues after following these suggestions, please start a new thread in the Connection forum and include the information requested in this thread.
+If you are still experiencing any connection issues after following these suggestions, please start a new topic on the forums.

-If you recently changed any of your Comcast services or had your service recently installed, ask Comcast to verify that there are no provisioning or modem registration issues on your account.
+If you recently changed any of your Comcast services or had your service recently installed, verify with a Comcast representative that there are no provisioning or modem registration issues on your account.

 Note: Not all modems will allow you to view the status page and some will have different URLs to access this info.
 If you are unable to access your modem’s status page, you can contact Comcast Customer Support and ask the support representative for these values.

 Using an approved modem

 If you've had your modem for awhile, it may have reached End of Life (EOL) status.
 You can view modem compatibility info by visiting the My Device Info site.